-- c) In-District Cooperative Agreements for Instruction.
-A community college district may enter into in-district contractual arrangements to provide educational programs or services within its district for previously approved units of instruction upon approval by the ICCB.
-Copies of these contractual arrangements shall be kept on file at the district central administrative office and submitted to the ICCB.
-Criteria for the approval of in-district agreements for instruction shall be: - 1) accessibility of instruction to students - 2) labor market need - 3) cost-effectiveness in providing instructional programs - d) Interdistrict Cooperative Agreements for Instruction.
-A community college district may enter into interdistrict contractual arrangements with another community college district to enable its students to attend the other district's program(s)/course(s) upon approval by the ICCB. - 1) Criteria for the approval of interdistrict agreements for instruction shall be: - A) accessibility of instruction to students - B) labor market need - C) comprehensiveness of available programs for students - D) cost-effectiveness in providing instructional programs - E) impact on regional and statewide programs - F) impact on programs at neighboring community college districts - 2) The curricula included in the cooperative agreement for instruction shall be listed in the catalog of the college that does not have the program but is making it available to its students through a contractual arrangement with another college.
-A copy of the listing shall be kept on file at the district central administrative office and submitted to the ICCB. - 3) Interdistrict Cooperative Agreements may be entered into for courses and/or curricula offered through Illinois Community Colleges Online.
-The cooperative agreement may specify that the programs/courses will be approved as programs/ courses of the receiving district and will be included in the receiving district's Illinois Community College Board curricula and course master files as such.
+a) Cooperative Agreements for Instruction.
+A community college district may enter into contractual arrangements to deliver or obtain educational programs or services for previously approved units of instruction upon approval by ICCB.

+Criteria for the approval of agreements for instruction shall be:

+- 1) accessibility of instruction to students; - 2) labor market need; - 3) cost-effectiveness in providing instructional programs; - 4) comprehensiveness of available programs for student; - 5) impact on regional and statewide programs; - 6) impact on programs at neighboring community college districts, applicable only if the college is delivering service outside its district; and - 7) the partnering entity's past experience in offering similar units of instruction, applicable only if partnering to obtain services. - b) Interdistrict Cooperative Agreements for Instruction.
+A community college district may enter into interdistrict contractual arrangements with another community college district to enable its students to attend the other district's programs/courses. - 1) The curricula included in the cooperative agreement for instruction shall be listed in the catalog of the college that does not have the program but is making it available to its students through a contractual arrangement with another college.
+A copy of the listing shall be kept on file at the district central administrative office. - 2) Interdistrict Cooperative Agreements may be entered into for courses and/or curricula offered through Illinois Community Colleges Online.
+The cooperative agreement shall specify that the programs/courses will be approved as programs/courses of the receiving district and will be included in the receiving district's Illinois Community College Board curricula and course master files as such.
 This agreement would allow the receiving institution to offer the program only through online delivery through the sending college.
-ICCB approval for such agreements will be based on the following: - A) a request for approval must be filed in a format specified by the ICCB; - B) the request must be accompanied by a draft cooperative agreement and a signed statement of agreement that the program/course will be offered only through online delivery and that both the sending and receiving institutions agree that the sending institution will be the institution of academic control of the course/curriculum;
+The sending institution will be the institution of academic control of the course/curriculum. - c) Copies of these contractual arrangements shall be kept on file at the district central administrative office.